 The service's small size was yet another advantage.
-At the time of the storm, the entire Coast Guard consisted of 39,000 active duty, 7,000 civilian, and 8,100 reserve members, for a total of approximately 54,100 personnel.
-Sp comparison, the Navy's active duty component alone was 362,941 in 2005.
-Most Coast Guard helicopters during Katrina operated from just one base: the Coast Guard Air Station located at NAS JRB New Orleans.
-Small boats operated from just three locations: Station New Orleans, Zephyr Field, and Pamlico and Spencer on the Mississippi River.
-Officers thrown together from around the country already knew each other from former assignments or from their days at the Coast Guard Academy in New London, where nearly half of Coast Guard officers receive their commissions.
-Unlike the gargantuan DoD services, the Coast Guard functions like an extended family with everyone, including spouses, looking out for everyone else.
+At the time of the storm, the entire Coast Guard consisted of 39,000 active duty, 7,000 civilian, and 8,100 reserve members, for a total of approximately 54,100 personnel.95 By comparison, the Navy's active duty component alone was 362,941 in 2005.96 Most Coast Guard helicopters during Katrina operated from just one base: the Coast Guard Air Station located at NAS JRB New Orleans.
+Small boats operated from just three locations: Station New Orleans, Zephyr Field, and Pamlico and Spencer on the Mississippi River.97 Officers thrown together from around the country already knew each other from former assignments or from their days at the Coast Guard Academy in New London, where nearly half of Coast Guard functions like an extended family with everyone, including spouses, looking out for everyone else.
 As Captain Jones put it, "It was just phenomenal to see these people from around the Coast Guard . . . every air station in the Coast Guard had people in the theater and every one of them was walking through my hangar deck.
-And every one of them I knew."
+And every one of them I knew."98